swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 }
 ```

-This way, if a new case is added to the `Food` enumeration, it is
+This way, if a new case is added to the `Food` enumeration, it's
 automatically tested by this function.

-## Parameterize over a range of integers
+### Parameterize over a range of integers

 It is possible to parameterize a test function over a closed range of integers: